ulasonat/ulasonat.github.io/README.md

 ### Hi there, I'm Ulas!

-- Master's student in Computer Science at Columbia University (expected graduate date: Dec 2023)
+- Master's student in Computer Science @Columbia University (expected graduate date: Dec 2023)

 - Received a BS in Computer Science at Eotvos Lorand University